polettix/base-drafts/draft-ietf-quic-transport.md

 This design ensures that a stateless reset packet is - to the extent possible - indistinguishable from a regular packet.

+A different stateless reset token is used for each connection ID that is used.
+The NEW_CONNECTION_ID includes a new token.

 ### Detecting a Stateless Reset